 - The statistical section includes selected financial and demographic information.

-See the Financial Reporting page for the City's ACFRs.
+Financial Reporting page for the City's ACFRs.

 The Single Audit is a federal requirement financial report to include all expenditures from federal grant funding.
 This report is generated on a fiscal year basis (June 30th) as the Schedule of Expenditures of Federal Awards (SEFA).

-See the Financial Reporting page for the City's Single Audit.
+Financial Reporting page for the City's Single Audit.

 The annual budget is the City's plan for providing services to the community during the fiscal year, which runs from July 1 through June 30.